Integrating User Generated Online Content in Software Development Processes

 Applications accepted all year round

-Applications are invited for a self-funded, 3-year full-time or 6-year part-time PhD project, to commence in October 2019 or February 2020.
+Applications are invited for a self-funded, 3-year full-time or 6-year part-time PhD project, to commence in February or October 2020.
 The PhD will be based in the School of Computing and will be supervised by Dr Claudia Iacob and Dr Mo Adda.

 User generated online content, such as software issues and online reviews, has democratised software development.
 Nowadays, teams of developers share remote repositories and synchronise via issue tracker systems.
 Apps are being deployed at a click of a button on platforms such as app stores.